mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 transmitted in addition with the IP/UDP/QUIC headers of the QUIC connection.
 For TCP connections for instance, the per-packet overhead can be large.

-# Connection establishment
+## Connection establishment

-During connection establishment, the QUIC tunnel support is indicated by setting the ALPN token "qt" in the TLS handshake.
+During connection establishment, the QUIC tunnel datagram mode support is indicated by setting the ALPN token "qt" in the TLS handshake.
 Draft-version implementations MAY specify a particular draft version by suffixing the token, e.g. "qt-00" refers to the first version of this document.

 After the QUIC connection is established, the client can start using the datagram or the stream mode.
 The client may use PCP {{RFC6887}} to request the